About Freja eID

 Integrating with Freja eID through Signicat

 Web integration with Freja eID is done via the same API as Signicat’s other ID methods.
 See “Get started with authentication“ for more information.
-Through the single point of integration, one will get access to Signicat’s wide portfolio of integrated ID methods, not only Freja eID, but also other services like identity paper verification, lookups, and video assurance.
+Through the single point of integration, one will get access to Signicat’s wide portfolio of integrated ID methods, not only Freja eID, but also other services like identity paper verification and lookups.

 The user downloads the app and completes the registration on their own.
 The process is described on this page of the Freja eID website.